[Minor revision-posted 2/13/18 (replaces 4/14/16 edition)]

 All vehicle titles will be retained in the Vehicle Fleet Management office, TTU - Physical Plant.
 All motor vehicle titles and license plates will be ordered through the Vehicle Fleet Management office.

-Only the Procurement Services Office will obtain insurance coverage.
-Proof of insurance will be maintained in all university vehicles.
+Only the Procurement Services Office will obtain insurance coverage through a contracted vendor approved by Risk Management.
+Proof of insurance must be maintained in all university vehicles.
 Each department is responsible for notifying the Procurement Services Office of any additions or deletions to the vehicle inventory.
 Liability insurance is required on all vehicles and will be charged to the requesting department.
 The requesting department may choose to insure the vehicle for physical damage for an additional charge.
 This amount will also be charged to the requesting department.
+Information about insurance coverage can be obtained by emailing email@example.com.

 8. Vehicle Use Reporting